50 People Share Things They Still Do Despite Them Being Socially Unacceptable

 This is a crucial aspect of social grooming from an evolutionary perspective, but it also frequently comes across as juvenile, and individuals are reluctant to acknowledge they do it.
 Do add your own, unique examples in the comments.

-In conclusion, the exploration of socially unacceptable behaviors reveals much about individual identity and societal expectations.
+The exploration of socially unacceptable behaviors reveals much about human nature and the quest for acceptance.